Canadian Air Transport Security Authority: Controversy

 CATSA has been implicated by the Privacy Commissioner of Canada for collecting non-aviation security information from the travelling public.
 For example, a domestic traveller with large sums of cash (not illegal) was reported by CATSA to the local police.
 Of the 10,400 reported incidents in CATSA's databases at the time of the audit, more than half had nothing to do with aviation security.

-Former heads of CATSA
+Presidents of CATSA

-Past heads of CATSA have had law enforcement background.
-Both Duchesneau and McGarr served with the Montreal Urban Community Police Service (SPCUM).
-Watt is a former Canadian Forces officer and once Commander of the Royal Canadian Air Force.
+Three of the five former presidents of CATSA have come from law enforcement backgrounds: Duchesneau and McGarr had both previously served with the Montreal Urban Community Police Service (SPCUM), while Saunders served in a managerial capacity with the Royal Canadian Mounted Police (RCMP).
+Watt, however, came from a military background instead, having previously served as Commander of the Royal Canadian Air Force.
+Former President Semaan, has previously served in a variety of directorate roles within the Federal government of Canada, most notably as Executive Vice President of the Canada Border Services Agency (CBSA).
+Interim President Parry has been with CATSA since 2002.
+Prior to CATSA, Parry held various roles with the Federal Government of Canada.